-...but are not prepared to receive them

-74% of fac

-Most common challenges

-- 43% I have not seen my parents' will - 32% I do not know where my parents' accounts are located - 28% I do not know how my parents will divide their wealth among heirs - 28% My parents do not have a wealth transfer / estate plan
+...but are not prepared to receive them of women expect to face a wealth transfer challenge Most common challenges 43% I have not seen my parents' will 32% I do not know where my parents' accounts are located 28% I do not know how my parents will divide their wealth among heirs 28% My parents do not have a wealth transfer / estate plan Rachel, 38 &quot;I don't know much about my inheritance.
+I want to ask, but I don't want to sound calculating." &quot;I would like more information on how my father intends to split his money, especially since there are stepchildren involved now."
+Ponna, 45 Working toward a smoother wealth transfer for women To help better prepare women who are expecting an inheritance, we asked women who have already inherited to share their advice.

-Rachel, 38

-"I would like more information on how my father intends to split his money, especially since there are stepchildren involved now."

-Donna, 45

-Working toward a smoother wealth transfer for women

-To help better prepare women who are expecting an inheritance, we asked women who have already inherited to share their advice.
 Three important themes emerged from their responses: Information, communication and expertise.

-Advice to women from women who have been there Percent who agree with each statement: Women who've inherited from parents Identify the size and various components of the inheritance 90% Understand and plan for the potential consequences of estate and capital gains taxes 87% Know the various investment options and strategies 80% Understand any expectations of the deceased tied to the inheritance 78% Choose a team of trusted advisors for advice on the financial, legal, tax and philanthropic implications of the transition 78% Anticipate and prepare for any family conflicts that may arise during this emotional time 74% Seek support for coping with the grief, guilt and responsibility that come with inherited wealth 63%
+Advice to women from women who have been there Women who've Percent who agree with each statement: inherited from parents Identify the size and various components of the inheritance 90% 87% Understand and plan for the potential consequences of estate and capital gains taxes 80% Know the various investment options and strategies 78% Understand any expectations of the deceased tied to the inheritance Choose a team of trusted advisors for advice on the financial, legal, tax and 78% philanthropic implications of the transition 74% Anticipate and prepare for any family conflicts that may arise during this emotional time Seek support for coping with the grief, guilt and responsibility that come with 63% inherited wealth Catherine, 73 "Be part of the planning conversation with your parents sooner than later.

-Catherine, 73

-Isabelle, 55

-"Be part of the planning conversation with your parents sooner than later.
 If you don't, you'll need to be prepared to figure it all out on your own."

-6 of 12

-[&]quot;I don't know much about my inheritance.
-I want to ask, but I don't want to sound calculating."

-[&]quot;Carefully think through your inheritance goals.
+Isabelle, 55 &quot;Carefully think through your inheritance goals.
 A financial advisor can recommend investments and help you minimize your tax liability."

-Spotlight

-Widows find the wealth transfer process equally rocky

-The final piece of our research focused on widowed women who took sole control of their household wealth after the death of their spouse.
-We found that a majority of these women also encountered wealth transfer hurdles.

-Like women who inherited after a parent's death, many widowed women did not have an established wealth transfer plan with their partner, or had a partner with no will or estate plan at all.
+Spotlight Widows find the wealth transfer process equally rocky The final piece of our research focused on widowed women who took sole control of their household wealth after the death of their spouse.
+We found that a majority of these women also encountered wealth transfer hurdles Like women who inherited after a parent's death, many widowed women did not have an established wealth transfer plan with their partner, or had a partner with no will or estate plan at all.
 Many women also discovered financial surprises.

-8 in 10 widows faced challenges when taking control of household wealth of widows faced a wealth transfer challenge
+8 in 10 widows faced challenges when taking control of household wealth of widows faced a wealth transfer challenge Most common challenges: